The Ansonia: Architecture

-The Ansonia was built as a residential hotel and is designed in the Beaux-Arts style.
+The Ansonia was built as a residential hotel and is designed in the Beaux-Arts style, with ornamentation such as brackets, moldings, scrolls, and medallions.
 Its developer, William Earl Dodge Stokes, listed himself as "architect-in-chief" for the project and hired French architect Paul Emile Duboy to draw up the plans.
-Duboy only made one set of drawings before Stokes demoted Duboy to a draftsman.
-New Orleans architect Martin Shepard served as draftsman and assistant superintendent of construction, while George Vassar's Son & Co. built the structure.
+Duboy made only one set of drawings before Stokes demoted him to a draftsman, and it is not known how much of the Ansonia's final design is derived from Duboy's original plans, as Stokes modified them later.
+The New Orleans architect Martin Shepard served as draftsman and assistant superintendent of construction, while George Vassar's Son & Co. built the structure.
 The building was named for industrialist Anson Green Phelps, the developer's grandfather.

 The Ansonia is 17 stories tall.
 Early plans called for the building to be 12 stories, 14 stories, or more than 20 stories.
-In a letter to the New York City Landmarks Preservation Commission (LOC), the developer's son William Earl Dodge Stokes Jr. claimed that "they just put one floor on top of another and they got up to the seventeenth floor, and they decided they wouldn’t build any more".
+In a letter to the New York City Landmarks Preservation Commission (LPC), the developer's son William Earl Dodge Stokes Jr. claimed that "they just put one floor on top of another and they got up to the seventeenth floor, and they decided they wouldn't build any more".
 Other sources have cited the Ansonia as being 16 or 18 stories tall.

 Form and facade

-The Ansonia is cited as measuring about 200 by 200 ft.
+The Ansonia measures about 200 by 200 ft.
 The building includes turrets with cupolas at its corners and light courts along each side.
+Early drawings also called for a large tower at the building's center, but this was dropped in the final design.
 There are two light courts each on 73rd and 74th Streets and one light court along Broadway.
 This gives the building an irregular "H" shape, which allowed each guestroom, suite, and apartment to receive as much natural light as possible.

-When the Ansonia was being built, it was characterized as having a facade of limestone, granite, white brick, and terracotta.
+The Ansonia has a facade of limestone, granite, white brick, and terracotta.
 The base is clad with rusticated blocks of limestone, and there are balconies just above the base and near the top of the building.
 On 73rd Street is a 27 ft archway (which originally led to a tea room) and two full-height windows, which were restored in the 2000s as part of the construction of a North Face store at the building's base.
-All three windows, which had been hidden behind a masonry wall for several decades, contain cast-iron frames and large roundel windows.
+All three windows, which had been hidden behind a masonry wall for several decades, have cast-iron frames and large roundel windows.